First Hand Accounts of the 151e R.I.

 "

-The same routes became well circulated and were normally under bombardment.
-From the Froid-Terre Hill, the fatigue parties normally had to pass through the Ravin de la Dame ("Lady's Ravine") [the "Death Ravine, as it was known] and often followed the Bras-Douaumont Road.
-Jubert mentions one fatigue where they followed the Couleuvre Ravine (the "Colonel's Ravine," as they rechristened it).
+The same routes became well circulated and were often under bombardment.
+From the Côte Froide-Terre, the fatigue parties typically passed through the Ravin de la Dame ("Lady's Ravine") [or the Ravin de la Mort -- "Ravine of Death" as it became known] and followed the Bras-Douaumont Road.
+Jubert mentions one fatigue where they followed the Couleuvre Ravine (or the "Colonel's Ravine," as they rechristened it).
 A brook ran along the bottom of the ravine, which was filled with the bloated carcasses of horses.
-Passing through this blighted land of smashed carriages and destroyed trucks, they reached the Bras-Douaumont Road, behind which two battalions of the 151st (the 1st and 3rd) were in-line defending the Haudraumont Quarries.
+Passing through this blighted land of smashed carriages and wrecked trucks, they reached the Bras-Douaumont Road, behind which two battalions of the 151st (the 1st and 3rd) were in-line defending the Carrières d’Haudraumont.

 'We'd like to make you a nice ring out of them, lieutenant.' "